AloizioMacedo/investments/README.md

 on the [Sharpe Ratio](https://en.wikipedia.org/wiki/Sharpe_ratio) and the [Efficient Frontier](https://en.wikipedia.org/wiki/Efficient_frontier).

+This is part of a dual study trying to compare the implementation of the same data science project in Python and Rust.
+Check out the [Rust repository](https://github.com/AloizioMacedo/investments_rs) in case you are interested.

 ## Configuration

 Main parameters for the run of the portfolio chooser can be selected in the